California recall shows Republicans will never give up the Big Lie

 Newsom "knows that mail-in ballots, which by definition lack any form of voter ID, cannot be verified," echoed Fox News host Tucker Carlson last week.
 "Those [sic] kind of ballots overwhelmingly benefit his party because they abet voter fraud."

+The main promulgator of the GOP's Big Lie about the myth of voter fraud, Donald Trump, has even jumped in on the action.

+"It's probably rigged," Trump, who baselessly blamed California for his 2016 popular vote loss, said about the recall during an interview on Newsmax.
+"They're sending out all ballots ― the ballots are mail-out, mail-in ballots.
+I guess you even have a case where you can make your own ballot.
+When that happens nobody's going to win except these Democrats."

-The development, reported on by Media Matters for America, comes as numerous polls put incumbent Gov. Gavin Newsom way ahead of all of his challengers.
+The growing right-wing message, reported on by Media Matters for America, comes as numerous polls put incumbent Gov. Gavin Newsom way ahead of all of his challengers.

 According to AP News, election security experts are already calling on California to conduct a recall, even when all the ballots have yet to be collected.